mendix/docs/content/en/docs/howto7/integration/execute-an-sql-statement-on-an-external-database.md

 ## 4 Using Execute Statement Action in a Microflow

 1. Look for the Database connector in the Toolbox.
-2. Drag the 'Execute statement' action onto your microflow.
+2. Drag the 'Execute statement' action into your microflow.

     {{< figure src="/attachments/howto7/integration/execute-an-sql-statement-on-an-external-database/19399122.png" >}}